andrebianchessi/msc/thesis/chapters/04_methods.md

 Note that the models can easily be differentiated with respect to time so that we can obtain the velocity and acceleration of each mass.
-The order of the polynomials ($h$) was a hyperparameter chosen for the experiments (see @sec:experiments for more details).
+The *order* of the polynomials was a hyperparameter chosen for the experiments (see @sec:experiments for more details).

 ### Time discretization {#sec:methods_pim_t_disc}